 The only major issue with the Calphalon is how the handle lacks any sort of a grip.

-The Cleverona Essential Nonstick 11 Inch Fry Pan with SecureSnap Detachable Handle is the second omelette pan that we want to review.
-There are a lot of reasons why the Cleverona is such a good omelette pan and deserving of being on this list.
+The Cleverona Essential Nonstick 11 Inch Pan with SecureSnap Detachable Handle is the second omelette pan that we want to review.
+There are a lot of reasons why the Cleverona is such a good pan and deserving of being on this list.

 Now, we know that the handle isn’t the most important thing on a pan, but the handle on this particular pan is very good.
 Not only does the handle have a really comfortable grip, but it also doesn’t get hot at all, so the chances of burning yourself are non-existent.

 We also have to mention that as the name of the product says, it is a detachable handle.
 That means that when you are done with the pan, you can take off the handle to make cleaning and storage easier.